Back

 Interface design should consistently support the corporate identity of your brand.
 This is essential to let users build the connection between these two.
 Include the description of brand identity in your brief or provide some input for its development.

-The example of a filled out part of a web design brief below might help you here.
+The example of a filled out part of the brief below might help you here.

 You can easily imagine the product and feel its vibe from such a specific description